Estrovive Review: What You Should Know

 Red Raspberry (50mg): Red raspberry tea is often used to lessen heavy menstrual flows and even induce labor.
 Again, there’s minimal research available that it will help with menopause.

 Mexican Wild Yam (15mg): Wild yam is a staple crop that’s also thought to moderate estrogen levels to manage menopause.
 Research is limited, though, and one small study showed minimal benefits.

-What can we learn from these ingredients?
 The majority show clinical evidence for boosting estrogen levels and otherwise reducing symptoms of menopause, especially hot flashes and night sweats.